IDSIA/hhmarl_2D/README.md

 - `render` either True or False, to visualize the current combat scenario.
 It stores iteratively the current combat situation as .png file
 - `map_size` is a float that will be mapped as -> x*100 = x[km], e.g. 0.3 -> 30 km per axis.
 - `friendly_kill` to consider friendly kill or not.
 Default True.
+- `friendly_punish` if both agents to punish if friendly kill occurred.
+Default True.

 ### Curriculum Learning